-A violation of the AMA does not automatically render the clause (or the entire contract) void (and thus unenforceable), however, if the clause is in violation of Public Order and Morals (Article 90 of the Civil Code), the provision (or the entire contract) will be invalid.
+A violation of the AMA does not automatically render the clause (or the entire contract) void (and thus unenforceable), however, if the clause is in violation of public policy (article 90 of the Civil Code), the provision (or the entire contract) will be invalid.

-31 Private enforcement
+Private enforcement

-To what extent is private enforcement possible?
+31 To what extent is private enforcement possible?
 Does the legislation provide a basis for a court or other authority to order a dominant firm to grant access, supply goods or services, conclude a contract or invalidate a provision or contract?